yanpd01/w-lab/content/authors/4_Assistant_ypd/_index.md

 bio: A typical science geek loving programming and exploring the mysteries of life.

 interests:
-  - Artificial Intelligence
+  - Bioinformatics
-  - Computational Linguistics
+  - Brain development
-  - Information Retrieval
+  - Programming

 education:
   courses: